 Today, GMAW is automated in many industries and uses robotics instead of its original manual application.
 It is highly utilized in the automotive industry, due to its versatility and speed.
 There are several other welding industries that have followed suit to save time and money during their welding applications.

 RobotWorx has a highly-trained staff that can work with you to design and build your perfect GMAW system for your facility.
-If you are interested in automating your GMAW process with RobotWorx, call us today at 740-251-4312 for more information.
+If you are interested in automating your GMAW process with RobotWorx, call us today at 740-251-4327 or contact us online for more information.